 Priest says honor is for parish

-A Ukrainian Catholic Church leader receives a headdress and new title.
+The Ukrainian leader is pleased to receive a headdress and new title.

 By WAVENEY ANN MOORE, Times Staff Writer